y-scope/clp-bench/README.md

 # clp-bench
 clp-bench is a tool for benchmarking [CLP] as well as other log management tools.
-The tool itself is a Python package and we also provide a [web interface][ui] for viewing results.
+The tool itself is a Python package, and we also provide a [web interface][ui] for viewing results.

+The methodology for the benchmarks is described [here](docs/methodology.md).

 ## Requirements